rocketshipapps/adblockfast/README.markdown

 runs a mere 7 optimized filtering rules to accelerate pages 8x more but consume 6x less system resources than other ad blockers do.

-Exactly how much faster, you ask, is Adblock Fast<em>?</em> Let’s crunch the numbers.
+Exactly how much faster, you ask, is Adblock Fast<em>?</em> Let’s crunch some numbers.

 ### 1. Adblock Fast runs 7,000x fewer filtering rules per page.